 This amendment would change the procedure used by City Council to meet in executive session by requiring the use of a specific script to identify the particular matter to be discussed, a 2/3 majority vote to approve the motion to meet in executive session, statements regarding the topics of discussion during the executive session, recording the executive session (except for attorney-client privileged communications), and retention of the recordings.
 The amendment also clarifies that three of the City's purposes for meeting in executive session (claims against the City, legal consultation and advice, and litigation) would be considered conferences with the City Attorney within the meaning of the OML.

 BUDGET/TIME IMPLICATIONS

 There are no budget impacts.
-If CB-2020 is approved on first reading, a public hearing and second reading of the proposed ordinance will be scheduled for April 22, 2024.
+If approved on second reading, the proposed ordinance will take effect five days following publication.

 RECOMMENDATION